ICONgroupCWC/Demo.Percom23/README.md

 ```python
 pip install -r requirements.txt
 ```
 After installing the required dependencies, run the following command to start the server.
+The working directory for this should be edge_ai_delivery.

 ```python
 python -m swagger_server